gripfastistech/FileIndexer/README.md

 Documentation missing, check the FileIndexer.config.php file directly.

 By default, FileIndexer will try to use the command line tool "pdftotext" to index PDF files.
 However, by setting `$wgFileIndexer_OCRisActive = true;` in your LocalSettings *before* requiring the extension, the "convPDFtoTXT" tool will be used, which uses optical character recognition (OCR) to scan and index PDF files.

-## Configuration

-Documentation missing, check the FileIndexer.config.php file directly.

-By default, FileIndexer will try to use the command line tool "pdftotext" to index PDF files.
-However, by setting `$wgFileIndexer_OCRisActive = true;` in your LocalSettings *before* requiring the extension, the "convPDFtoTXT" tool will be used, which uses optical character recognition (OCR) to scan and index PDF files.

 ## Usage